 Be sure to read the Scottish Outdoor Access Code before pitching your tent.

-2: Although it’s possible to access Coll by air (see Hebridean Air for details) most people choose the ferry.
+2: Although it’s possible to access the island by air (see Hebridean Air for details) most people choose to take the Isle of Coll ferry.

 The sail from Oban to Coll takes around two and a half hours, or visitors can sail from Tiree which takes just under one hour.
 See the Caledonian MacBrayne website for further details.

 3: No matter the time of year, Coll’s beaches are a pleasure to walk along.
 There are more than thirty on this small island but most of them involve a short walk to get to, which in turn ensures they’re rarely visited.

 Don’t be surprised to visit some of Coll’s beaches in the middle of summer and find you’re the only person there!
 Discover the location of Coll’s beaches at the official Visit Coll website.

 For the last five years, myself and my other half have spent at least one week each summer on the Inner Hebrides Isle of Tiree, where we’ve thoroughly enjoyed its relaxed atmosphere and beautiful beaches.